Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_Allen-key-router.jpg){.aligncenter .size-medium}

 At this stage, it's a good idea to grab the router you'll be using with your machine.
-We'll show these steps using the Makita RT0700 / RT0701 trim router, however this works for the AutoSpin as well.
+We'll show these steps using the Makita RT0700 / RT0701 trim router, however this works for the Sienci AutoSpin as well.
 Also, grab the motor wires from the motor box while you're at it.

 **Note: when using the Makita RT0700 / RT0701 it'll come with a base attached.
 Remove this as you'll just need the main router body for the CNC.**

-To mount your router, loosen off the mount's front bolts until it slides in.
-Place it nearly all the way down with the power cable facing left and rotated slightly backward (pictured) then tighten back up to secure it.
+To mount your router, loosen off the mount’s front bolts until it slides in.
+Place it through so the mount is around the middle of the router body, with the cables facing left and rotated slightly backward (pictured) then tighten back up to secure it.
 Go back and forth between the two bolts to keep equal clamping force and make sure not to over-tighten them.

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_55_2.jpg){.aligncenter .size-medium}